 In addition to these every day activities, we offer weekly Special Classes for each age group.
-These classes might include:
+These classes currently include:

 Language & Culture

 All Young Child Academy students are exposed to the Spanish language through daily experiences with our Spanish teacher.
 Using different subjects, such as science, math, art, music, or dance, and even yoga, the children have the opportunity to hear the Spanish language spoken fluently while learning a wide range of vocabulary.